News

 Time 8:11 am, September 27, 2024

-Directors at Eastern Western Motor Group have taken a swipe at Mercedes’ decision to implement agency sales as the group announced reduced profits for last year.
+Directors at Eastern Western Motor Group say that Mercedes’ decision to implement agency sales cost them £50m in revenue last year as the group announced reduced profits.

 The firm is the latest in a long line of automotive retailers to see its profits slashed in its latest accounts, following on from the likes of Listers, Vindis and Vospers.

-Car Dealer has today published a special feature on just why it is that dealers are not making as much money as they once were and Eastern Western has certainly not bucked the trend.
+Car Dealer has today published a special feature on just why it is that dealers are not making as much money as they once were and while not the biggest drop, Eastern Western has not been able to buck that trend.

-Documents published via Companies House this week show that the West Lothian-based retailer made a profit before tax of £14.8m in the 12 months to December 31, 2023.
+Documents published via Companies House this week show that the Eastern Holdings Ltd made a profit before tax of £18.92m in the 12 months to December 31, 2023.

 In response to falling profits, directors pointed the finger of blame at ‘general inflationary increases’ and the costs of opening new Toyota and Lexus sites.

-They also hit out at Mercedes’ implementation of agency sales, which they claim cost Eastern Western more £50m in income.
+They highlighted Mercedes’ implementation of agency sales, which they say cost Eastern Western more £50m in income.

 A recent report by Cox Automotive described agency sales as a ‘false dawn’ and encouraged the automotive industry to ‘move on’.